jawee/VsVim-wiki/Resolving-behavior-conflicts-between-VsVim-and-Visual-Studio.md

 ## Why did you pick Visual Studio defaults over Vim?
 I chose Visual Studio behavior as the default winner over vim because it appears to match the expectation of users.
 The majority of bug reports / emails I get where there isn't actually a bug occur because of a misunderstanding on how one of the above behavior differences operate.
 In nearly every case the user expected Visual Studio behavior not vim.

+## Will vim behavior will suffer quality because it's not the default?
+No.  I actually prefer the vim behavior and my setup almost always uses it.
+As do a number of the more vocal users of VsVim.
+Vim behavior will always be as close to vim as I can make it.